unn-corp/bm-enhanced/README.md

 * Fixes "RCON disabled warning" so it doesn't overflow over other servers when many servers are collapsed.
 * Organized flags are better, for ORGs with many flags.
 Less scrolling!
 * Grays out unimportant events like joins/leaves.
+* Highlights the default note icon for better visablity when viewing players.

 ---- For Community Owners/Devs -------
 * Real-time updating, using github repo as update source for most ORG settings/data.